YingchuLo/Top-10-Interview-Question-Machine-Learning-/README.md

 - It computes proximities between pairs of cases that can be used in clustering, locating outliers, or (by scaling) give interesting views of the data.
 ### - Cons
-- A good RF model needs
+- A good RF model needs:
   - Deep trees are required to lower bias
   - Many trees are required to lower variance
 - Relative long time to train
 - Complex models (large files) to save for later use
 - May still have remnant overfitting effect left